Legislative Assembly (France): Formation

-Louis XVI formed a series of cabinets, veering at times as far-left as the Girondins.
+Louis XVI formed a series of cabinets, veering at times as far left as the Girondins.
 However, by the summer of 1792, amid war and insurrection, it had become clear that the monarchy and the now-dominant Jacobins could not reach any accommodation.
 On 11 July 1792, the Assembly formally declared the nation in danger because of the dire military situation.

 On 9 August 1792, a new revolutionary Commune took possession of Hôtel de Ville and early on the morning of 10 August the insurgents assailed the Tuileries, where the royal family resided.
 Louis and his family sought asylum with the Legislative Assembly.

 The Assembly stripped Louis, suspected of intelligence with the enemy, of all his royal functions and prerogatives.
 The king and his family were subsequently imprisoned in the Temple.
-On 10 August 1792, a resolution is adopted to summon a new National Convention, to be elected by universal suffrage.
+On 10 August 1792, a resolution was adopted to summon a new National Convention, to be elected by universal suffrage.

 Many who had sat in the National Constituent Assembly and many more who had sat in the Legislative Assembly were re-elected.
 The Convention met on 20 September 1792 and became the new government of France.

 Reforms

-There were numerous reforms passed by the Legislative Assembly that addressed various topics including divorce, émigrés and the clergy.
+There were numerous reforms passed by the Legislative Assembly that addressed various topics including divorce, émigrés, and the clergy.

 The Legislative Assembly implemented new reforms to help create a society of independent individuals with equal rights.
-These reforms included new legislation about divorce, government control over registration and inheritance rights for children.
-The registration of births, marriages and deaths became a function under the government instead of the Catholic Church.
+These reforms included new legislation about divorce, government control over registration, and inheritance rights for children.
+The registration of births, marriages, and deaths became a function under the government instead of the Catholic Church.
 The new laws introduced adoption and gave illegitimate children inheritance rights equal to those of legitimate children.
 Before 1791, divorces could only be granted for adultery and other violations of the marriage contract, but under the new reform a couple could also get divorced if they met one or more of the following: